GuvBubbs/Comet-Presskit/README.md

-# Presskit-3
+# Simple GitHub Press Kit Page

-A clean, responsive press kit template for games.
+A clean, responsive press kit template that can be hosted directly on GitHub Pages.
 This template provides a single-page website with all the essential elements needed for a game's press coverage.

 ## 🚀 Quick Start